Solar panels east of Kigali, Ruanda

 Core area “Climate and energy, just transition” Adaptation to climate change and environmentally friendly urban development

-KfW Development Bank is financing climate change adaptation projects at the district level via this fund.
-Support is also being provided for a project on environmentally-sound urban development in the capital Kigali.
+KfW Development Bank is financing climate change adaptation projects at the district level via this Fund.
+Support is also being provided for environmentally-friendly urban development in the capital Kigali and for measures to make the towns and cities on Lake Kivu more climate resilient.

 Climate and Development Partnership